LTCcovid Country Profiles

 Last updated: December 21st, 2021 Contributors: Camille Oung |

-From May 19, 2021, visiting restrictions have been further relaxed as a result of increasing vaccine coverage among older people (https://solidarites-sante.gouv.fr/IMG/pdf/allegement_post_vaccinal_des_mesures_de_gestion_ehpad_et_usld.pdf).
-The most recent protocol refers to the individual rights of social care users which are enshrined in law, including freedoms to see family and to “come and go”.
+Visiting restrictions were relaxed in August 2021 Following the vaccine campaign in 2021-22, protocols prioritised individual rights of social care users which are enshrined in law, including freedoms to see family and to “come and go”.
 On this basis visits to care homes (and other social care settings) must be guaranteed, transparent information must be given to residents and their families to allow them to make informed decisions.

-Visitors must be tested upon entry, except where vaccinated.
-They are unable to visit residents that have tested positive or that have been identified through contact tracing, except during end of life treatment or if they are ‘slipping away’.
-Residents undertaking outings must wear a surgical mask and be offered a PCR test upon return, and as far as possible they must limit their contact with other residents.
+Access was made contingent on presentation of the vaccine pass.
+Visitors were unable to visit residents that have tested positive or that have been identified through contact tracing, except during end of life treatment or if they are ‘slipping away’.
+Residents spending some time away from the care home are encouraged to be tested upon return.
 Isolation of these residents upon return is not allowed.

 Restricting the movement in and out of care homes and other long-term care settings must be the final resort.